longturn/freeciv21/docs/Playing/how-to-play.rst

 ----------------------

 * What the next advance you will need is.
-* What your tax, luxury goods and research rates are currently set to.
+* What your Tax, Luxury Goods, and Research rates are currently set to.
 * Treaties are often broken, so do not neglect defense!
 * Some wonders can be made obsolete by a new technology.